harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-Harness-Concepts.md

 2. Select **Asset Governance**.
 3. Select **Evaluations**.
 4. You can see all the Evaluations of Rules listed on  the window.
 4. Select the rule for which you want to view the Evaluation details.
-The target accounts, regions, and evaluation logs are displayed.
+The target subscription, region, identified resources and evaluation logs are displayed.

 <DocImage path={require('./static/evaluations.png')} width="90%" height="90%" title="Click to view full size image" />